cugwhp/how_to_research/Readme.md

 ◇ [Plagiarism in Colleges in USA](http://www.rbs2.com/plag.htm), by Ronald B. Standler ◇ [Ethics in the Use of the Internet / World Wide Web](http://www.templetons.com/brad/copymyths.html).
 By Brad Templeton.
 ◇ [Ethical Guidelines to Publication of Chemical Research](http://pubs.acs.org/instruct/ethic2000.pdf), by the Editors of the Publications Division of the American Chemical Society.

-This page is, under the direction of He simin, edited and maintained by Wang Xiaobiao , JDL, CAS.
-Some papers and books on which are recommended by professor He.
-Your comments and recommendations are welcome and please send suggestions, additions, or changes to : xbwang@jdl.ac.cn.
-Nov 4, 2003.